PrestaShop/prestashop-specs/Order Page View.md

 [Messages Panel](https://invis.io/YKTGGFZAMCB#/378991321__Order_Details)

 Bellow the messages displayed, the user can **choose a standard message** to send. **all predefined messages** of the **order messages page** are available in a droplist to select the message to prefill **the message input text**.
 By default, there is no prefilled message so the droplist shows “-”.
-The link named **"configure predefined messages ->"** below the droplist is available to open on a new browser's tab **the order messages page** to access to the predefined messages.
+The link named **"configure predefined messages"** below the droplist is available redirect to**the order messages page** to access to the predefined messages.

 After selecting the droplist selection, the prefilled text is still editable.

 **A checkbox** is available to choose **to write a private message hidden from the customer.**

-Customizing the prefilled message, writing the message from scratch or using the prefilled message, the user sends it by clicking on **Send message**.
+Using the prefilled message, writing the message from scratch, the user sends it by clicking on **Send message** .
 It sends the email and adds the message on the front-office on the message section of **the order historic page and an email** as presented on the screenshots below.

+The maximum of character in the text input is 1200 char.

-**To see all the past messages**, there is the possibility to click on the right of the send message button on **View full conversation** to open on a popup.
+**To see all the past messages**, the merchant can click on **View full conversation** to open on a popup.

 [Message History](https://invis.io/YKTGGFZAMCB#/386399527__Order_Details_-_Message_History)